SalsaGal/dirtytype/README.md

 # `dirtytype`

 This is a library for marking fields as dirty, ie marking them when they are changed.
-It is primarily concerned with the `Dirty` struct.
+It is primarily concerned with the `Dirty` enum.

 ## Example usage